bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 However, you might try to see how this works in action

-`./promote.sh DH namespaced_org "Simple Data Table" simpleDataTable`
+`./promote.sh DH sand "Simple Data Table" simpleDataTable "" ""  your@email.com`

 Also if you have time and inspiration you might add unit tests and promote this successfully